 So what does this all have to do with technologies like wind noise reduction?
 It’s that sound processing technologies are designed to mimic how your brain works: to recognize which sounds you want to hear, and which ones you don’t.

 How do they do that?
-We’ll cover that in an upcoming post, so stick around.
+Read more about that in this blog post.